Followers

 Agents Abroad

-Franklin and Jay were heartened by French interest in the American cause.
-In early March 1776, the Secret Committee appointed Connecticut lawyer Silas Deane as a special envoy to negotiate in Paris with the French government.
-His mission was to establish covert aid and gain political support through Charles Gravier, Comte de Vergennes, Louis XVI’s Foreign Minister.
-Vergennes was a master of public and secret diplomacy for the French king and ran both with a steady hand.
+Franklin and Jay were encouraged by French interest in the American cause.
+In early March 1776, the Secret Committee appointed Connecticut lawyer Silas Deane as a special envoy to negotiate with the French government in Paris.
+His mission was to secure covert aid and gain political support through Charles Gravier, Comte de Vergennes, Louis XVI’s Foreign Minister.
+Vergennes expertly handled both public and secret diplomacy for the French king, managing them with a steady hand.

 Charles Gravier, Comte de Vergennes